 - Create a snapshot of a virtual machine volume.

 - Consume an SAP HANA database from a virtual machine.

-Overall, the SAP Cloud Platform virtual machine is a good way to install and maintain your own applications when not covered by the platform or before they’re ready.
+Overall, the SAP Business Technology Platform virtual machine is a good way to install and maintain your own applications when not covered by the platform or before they’re ready.